Python-World/Python_and_the_Web/Scripts/Bots/runPython_bot/README.md

 You may use pythonic expressions to easily calculate any complex problem.
 Or you may test your algorithms on the go.

+> If you are viewing from a smartphone, click on the gif to view full screen ...

 ![runPython_bot](https://user-images.githubusercontent.com/66209958/97753037-1e383880-1b1b-11eb-863e-bcf82006820b.gif)

 ## Deploy